Manilla (money): Uses

 Internally, manillas were the first true general-purpose currency known in West Africa, being used for ordinary market purchases, bride price, payment of fines, compensation of diviners, and for the needs of the next world, as burial money.
-Cowrie shells, imported from Melanesia and valued at a small fraction of a manilla, were used for small purchases.
+Cowrie shells, valued at a small fraction of a manilla, were used for small purchases.
 In regions outside coastal west Africa and the Niger River a variety of other currencies, such as bracelets of more complex native design, iron units often derived from tools, copper rods, themselves often bent into bracelets, and the well-known Handa (Katanga cross) all served as special-purpose monies.
 As the slave trade wound down in the 19th century so did manilla production, which was already becoming unprofitable.
 By the 1890s their use in the export economy centered around the palm-oil trade.
 Many manillas were melted down by African craftsmen to produce artworks.
 Manillas were often hung over a grave to show the wealth of the deceased and in the Degema area of Benin some women still wear large manillas around their necks at funerals, which are later laid on the family shrine.
 Gold manillas are said to have been made for the very important and powerful, such as King Jaja of Opobo in 1891.